 The US trade deficit reached a 10-year high of $621 billion in 2018, and the goods trade deficit with China in particular surged 11.6 percent to a record high of $419.2 billion last year, according to a Wednesday press release by the US Department of Commerce's Bureau of Economic Analysis.

-In addition, the US Treasury Department announced Tuesday that the US budget deficit for the first four months of fiscal year 2019 totaled $310.3 billion, marking a 77 percent increase compared to the same period a year ago.
+In addition, the US Treasury Department announced Tuesday that the US budget deficit for the first four months of fiscal year 2019 totaled $310.3 billion, marking a 77 per cent increase compared to the same period a year ago.

 Wolff, professor of economics emeritus at the University of Massachusetts, Amherst, told Radio Sputnik's Loud & Clear Wednesday that the US trade and federal budget deficits are closely related.

 "Trade deficits indicate that Americans, both businesses and individuals, are more and more dependent on imports that they get.
-In a way, coming after two years of Mr. Trump's regime, when he promised every… that he would change all of this and rebuild America's greatness in terms of producing for itself what it needs, this is a stunning failure," Wolff told hosts John Kiriakou and Brian Becker.
+In a way, coming after two years of Mr Trump's regime, when he promised every… that he would change all of this and rebuild America's greatness in terms of producing for itself what it needs, this is a stunning failure," Wolff told hosts John Kiriakou and Brian Becker.

 Trump has made the goal of reducing the US trade deficit, particularly the gap with China, a central part of his economic policy, Sputnik previously reported.

-"But I really would like to add that blaming Mr. Trump doesn't make a whole lot of sense, because the power of a politician, even a president, to affect all of the things that affect how trade works in the world is highly exaggerated.
-If you want to criticize Mr. Trump, it is for the theater of pretending that by his policies or his negotiating skills, he could undo what the last 40 years of economic development around the world has achieved.
+"But I really would like to add that blaming Mr Trump doesn't make a whole lot of sense, because the power of a politician, even a president, to affect all of the things that affect how trade works in the world is highly exaggerated.
+If you want to criticize Mr Trump, it is for the theatre of pretending that by his policies or his negotiating skills, he could undo what the last 40 years of economic development around the world has achieved.
 All we are seeing is that the system, capitalism, on a global scale, is a lot more powerful than the president of the US, whoever he or she might be," Wolff added.

 China and the United States have been embroiled in a trade dispute since last June, when Trump announced that the United States would subject $50 billion worth of Chinese goods to 25 percent tariffs in a bid to fix the US-Chinese trade deficit.
 Since then, the two countries have exchanged several rounds of tit-for-tat tariffs, Sputnik previously reported.
 "A tariff is only one variable that shakes international trade," Wolff told Sputnik.